Log in

 4. Walking

 If you book your student accommodation in Toronto near your university, it's a great choice to walk to your class.
-The sunshine and the trees and grasses lining the road will relax your nerves.
+The sunshine, the trees, and the grasses lining the road will relax your nerves.

 Student Life and Living in Toronto

-Why Toronto is unique for students, studying in Toronto you can enjoy a safe, multicultural, and vibrant environment with diverse academic, cultural, and recreational opportunities.
-Here are some other reasons for studying in Toronto, ON.
-You'll have an unforgettable learning experience in Toronto.
+Toronto is unique for students: Studying in Toronto, you can enjoy a safe, multicultural, and vibrant environment with diverse academic, cultural, and recreational opportunities.
+Here are some other reasons to study in Toronto that offer an unforgettable learning experience.

 Higher education options

-Top universities in Toronto attracts domestic and international students.
-Besides the University of Toronto, the city also has many comprehensive universities such as Toronto Metropolitan University and York University, as well as colleges like Humber College and Centennial College that offer practical courses, providing a rich selection for students with different needs.
+Top universities in Toronto attract domestic and international students.
+Besides the University of Toronto, the city also has many comprehensive universities, such as Toronto Metropolitan University and York University, as well as colleges like Humber College and Centennial College that offer practical courses, providing a rich selection for students with different needs.

 Multicultural Environment